carlos-garciamoran/hermes/README.md

   - simulated while keeping track of PNL (net and unrealized)

 ## Telegram bot commands
-- `/briefing`: Get a breakdown of the open positions.
+- `/account`: Get a breakdown of the trading account.
-- `/pnl`: Get the portfolio’s net PNL (closed positions).
+- `/pnl`: Get the account's net PNL (closed positions).
+- `/positions`: Get a briefing of the open positions.
 - `/upnl`: Get the current unrealized PNL (open positions).

 ## Usage